Go Backpacking

 Jardin Botanico

-Across the street is the city aquarium, and next to that is Parque Explora, which features interactive displays for learning about physics and science.
+Across the street is the city aquarium, and next to it is Parque Explora, which features interactive displays that allow visitors to learn about physics and science.

 Pueblito Paisa